-7) Based on the current water quality data, Lake Winnisquam would be considered an unproductive "pristine" lake.
-While the current Lake Winnisquam water quality is high, water quality variations are evident around the lake.
+would be considered an unproductive "pristine" lake, although short term phosphorus (nutrient) "spikes" suggest localized problems might exist around the lake's periphery.
 A first step towards preserving high water quality in Lake Winnisquam is to take action at the local level and do your part to minimize the number of pollutants (particularly sediment and the nutrient phosphorus) entering the lake.
 Whenever possible, maintain riparian buffers (vegetative buffers adjacent to the water body).
 These buffers will biologically "take up" nutrients before they enter the lake and will also provide physical filters which allow materials to settle out before reaching the lake.
 Reduce fertilizer applications.
 Most residents apply far more fertilizers than necessary which can be a costly expense to the homeowner and can also be detrimental to the lake as the same nutrients that make our lawns green will also stimulate plant growth in our lakes.
-Make sure your septic system is well maintained having it pumped out on a regular basis.
+Make sure your septic system is well maintained, having it pumped out on a regular basis.
 An improperly functioning septic system can contribute "excessive" nutrients into the lake and result in early failure, costing thousands of dollars to repair or replace.
 Future volunteer monitoring efforts should be directed at pinpointing problematic regions around the lake where corrective and educational efforts should be focused.
-It is important to make sure the watershed residents are welleducated on water quality related issues.
+It is important to make sure the watershed residents are well-educated on water quality related issues.
 Numerous publications are available through University of New Hampshire Cooperative Extension, the New Hampshire Lakes Association, the New Hampshire Department of Environmental Services as well as several other local, state and federal agencies.
 It is imperative that future activities within the Lake Winnisquam watershed are carefully thought out before implementation if water quality degradation is to be minimized.
-Refer to the "Comments and Recommendations" section for more detailed suggestions and to the section "Understanding Lake Aging" for a list of publications pertinent to watershed protection.
+Refer to the section "Understanding Lake Aging" for a list of pertinent publications.